1926 Arkansas Razorbacks football team

 The 1926 Arkansas Razorbacks football team represented the University of Arkansas in the Southwest Conference (SWC) during the 1926 college football season.
-In their fifth year under head coach Francis Schmidt, the Razorbacks compiled an overall record of 5–5 recor with a mark of 2–2 in conference play, placing in a three-way tie for third in the SWC.
+In their fifth year under head coach Francis Schmidt, the Razorbacks compiled an overall record of 5–5 record with a mark of 2–2 in conference play, placing in a three-way tie for third in the SWC.
 Arkansas's games against Ole Miss, Centenary, and LSU counted in the conference standings.
 The Razorbacks outscored all opponents by a combined total of 179 to 88.